manuelbomi/Data-Analysis-with-Pyspark-on-AWS-Databricks/README.md

 ![2 Click catalog and create table](https://github.com/user-attachments/assets/8e8c80e3-0db6-421d-9f38-13e62a360bbf)

+Creat new table on HDFS or S# and give it an appropriate name
 ![3 create new table on HDFS or S3 and give it an appropriate name ](https://github.com/user-attachments/assets/2a4963ee-8e8b-42f2-9e34-c4783c8c369f)

 ![4 click to upload the data from your local repository](https://github.com/user-attachments/assets/c0f9358c-fc5a-4695-b255-dc673385338b)

+Click create table in a notebbok and create a cluster
 ![5 Click create table in notebook and create a cluster](https://github.com/user-attachments/assets/63f1927c-79c4-445b-bcfa-a5a04505ccc4)

+Create data with the first ro set to true
 ![6 create data with first row is header set to true](https://github.com/user-attachments/assets/fdd08a1a-b80d-498d-bb83-ff2240678e6b)